frederickjh/python-windows-packager/README.md

 If you want to use a different Python version or add additional Python modules, just do the above with different Windows Python installers.

+## Known Issues
+* sample-application does not work with Python 3, pull requests welcome.